 Entering into a lifetime mortgage (or any form of equity release) is a big decision, and it’s important to understand what it means for you.

 You will need to take legal advice and speak to a professional financial adviser first.
-They will help you decide if it’s right for you, and will consider your overall financial situation and other ways of raising cash available to you, such as downsizing, if you don’t mind moving home.
+They will help you decide if it’s right for you, and will consider your overall financial situation and other ways of raising cash available to you.

-We’re a longstanding member of the Equity Release Council, a trade body that helps by representing people taking out equity release.
-You should choose a provider that is a member of the Equity Release Council, take full financial advice from a qualified equity release adviser, who will help you to consider all your options, and appoint a solicitor to act on your behalf.
+We're a longstanding member of the Equity Release Council, a trade body that sets high standards of conduct and practice for equity release providers.
+You should choose a provider that is a member of the Equity Release Council, take full financial advice from a qualified equity release adviser, who will help you consider all your options, and appoint a solicitor to act on your behalf.

 What about equity release pitfalls for debts, inheritance and tax benefits?

-Our lifetime mortgage has a no negative equity guarantee, which means you won't be leaving your loved ones with debt from our lifetime mortgage.
-Provided your property is sold for the best price it can reasonably get, you and your estate won’t ever have to repay more than the money received from the sale.
+Our lifetime mortgage has a no negative equity guarantee, which means that, provided your property is sold for the best price it can reasonably get, you and your estate won’t ever have to repay more than the money received from the sale.

-Although you can safeguard some of your home’s value as inheritance, its sale will go towards paying off your lifetime mortgage – so the inheritance that you leave behind will reduce, which is something you may want to consider.
+Although you can safeguard a percentage of your home’s value as inheritance, its sale will go towards paying off your lifetime mortgage – so the inheritance that you leave behind will reduce, which is something you may want to consider.

 Bear in mind also that releasing equity can change your tax position and potentially alter your eligibility for means-tested benefits (such as council tax support and pension credit).
 A financial adviser will help to explain what this might mean for you – that’s why it's so important to get equity release advice, because everyone’s financial needs are different.

 Can I move home if I have a lifetime mortgage?

-Yes, provided your new property meets the lending criteria when you apply, and it’s agreed that you can move home and take your lifetime mortgage with you subject to terms and conditions.
+Yes, provided your new property meets the lending criteria when you apply, and it’s agreed that you can move home and take your lifetime mortgage with you, according to our to terms and conditions.